 Caution: it’s dangerous to be left alone with these Honey Butter Rolls.

-Just like my Cheesy Garlic Rolls, I could eat a dozen honey butter rolls in one setting because it’s ridiculously hard to stop eating at one.
+Just like my Cheesy Garlic Rolls and Milk Bread Rolls, I could eat a dozen honey butter rolls in one setting because it’s ridiculously hard to stop eating at one.

-That soft yeast bread with a golden brown, slightly crusty top paired with honey butter is a dream and terribly addicting.
+That soft yeast bread with a golden brown, slightly crusty top, are soft and fluffy on the insides, and pairs with honey butter like a dream.
 For all my fellow carb lovers out there, I know you get it deeply.

-We make honey butter rolls for the holidays and they are gone in a flash.
-Nothing is quite like made-from-scratch homemade dinner rolls.
+We make honey butter dinner rolls for the holidays and they are gone in a flash.
+Nothing is quite like made-from-scratch homemade dinner rolls top with an irresistible honey butter glaze.

 Once you start it’s super hard to go back to store-bought.

-They work especially well as food therapy! 😉
+They work especially well as food therapy!
+Just sayin’… 😉

 How to Make It